Drag Baby Mamas: Episode

 On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Law Roach, as well as guest judge June Diane Raphael.
+RuPaul shares the runway category ("Drag Family Resemblance"), then the fashion show commences.
+The judges deliver their critiques, deliberate, and share the results with the group.
 Sam Star wins the main challenge.
-Jewels Sparkles and Onya Nurve place in the bottom two and face off in a lip-sync contest.
-RuPaul chooses not to eliminate either contestant from the competition.
+Jewels Sparkles and Onya Nurve place in the bottom and face off in a lip-sync contest to "1 Thing" (2005) by Amerie.
+RuPaul decides not to eliminate either contestant from the competition.